-For example, a node might transmit higher-priority packets ahead of lower-priority reservation scheme.
-Such a scheme is an integral part of ATM networks. \square When a logical connection is established, the network and the user enter into a traffic contract, which specifies a data rate and other characteristics of the traffic flow.
-The network agrees to give a defined QoS so long as the traffic flow is within contract parameters; excess traffic is either discarded or handled on a best-effort basis, subject to discard. ☐ If the current outstanding reservations are such that the network resources are inadequate to meet the new reservation, then the new reservation is denied
+- One way to avoid congestion and also to provide assured service to applications is to use a reservation scheme.
+Such a scheme is an integral part of ATM networks. - □ When a logical connection is established, the network and the user enter into a traffic contract, which specifies a data rate and other characteristics of the traffic flow. - ☐ The network agrees to give a defined QoS so long as the traffic flow is within contract parameters; excess traffic is either discarded or handled on a best-effort basis, subject to discard. - \Box If the current outstanding reservations are such that the network resources are inadequate to meet the new reservation, then the new reservation is denied.